esteinig/achilles/train.md

 If there are fewer than --sample reads in the database, the sample will contain non-unique reads!
 ```

 Window size here pre-determines the tensor dimensions for input into the convolutional residual block layer of the nets with a total training size of `2 * 100000 * (1, 1, 200, 1)` total window samples (!) with `2 * 100000` labels for each tag combination / prediction class.
 This then corresponds to `100000 / 50 = 2000` reads sampled for 50 consecutive windows per read.
-Training and validation sets are split (`--validation`) - besides the initial random sample from the reads in the database, the order of blocks of overlapping windows (50 consecutive overlapping windows of size 200 `(50, 1, 200, 1)` that 'scan' the read signal) is randomised before written to the `--dataset {name}.hd5` (total data) and `{name}.training.hd5` (training-validation data).
+Training and validation sets are split (`--validation`) - besides the initial random sample from the reads in the database, the order of blocks of overlapping windows (50 consecutive overlapping windows of size 200 `(50, 1, 200, 1)` that 'scan' the read signal) is randomised before written to the `--dataset {name}.hd5` (total data) and `{name}.training.hd5` (training-validation data) to the linked `Singularity` directory `$DATA`.

 `HDF5` standard datasets are currently structured as follows: